BYUHPC/ScientificComputingCourse/array2d/README.md

 # This is the command that runs the tests
 cmake --build . --target test
 ```
-This last command will fail because `array2d` is not fully implemented.
+This build commands will fail until `array2d` is fully implemented.

 If you are running these commands on our clusters at BYU then you will need to run these commands before running any cmake commands: